Join more than 4,000,000+ registered donors

 What Happens Next?

-Network for Hope will review your correspondence to ensure confidentiality and will then begin the process of forwarding it.
-Since your correspondence must be mailed to Network for Hope first and then forwarded, please keep in mind it may take extra time for your letter to reach your donor’s family.
+The transplant center staff will review your correspondence and will then begin the process of forwarding it.
+Since your correspondence must be mailed to the transplant center first and then forwarded, please keep in mind it may take extra time for your letter to reach your donor’s family.
 It may take several weeks after you’ve mailed it for your donor’s family to receive it.

 It is important to understand that you may or may not receive a response.
 Many donor families have said that they are overwhelmed with emotion and have difficulty expressing their feelings.
 Others may take several months or even years before they feel comfortable writing to their loved one’s recipients.